 You can learn more about the C1 Corvette’s history in our C1 Corvette overview blog post.

 Interestingly, of all the four Motorama cars, the Corvette is the only one that’s remained in mostly continuous production ever since.
 There was no 1983 Corvette, but in every other year since 1953, it’s been one of Chevrolet’s offerings.

 Lot #1353.3 carries important Corvette documentation with it.
-The National Corvette Restorers Society (NCRS) has awarded this car “Top Flight” status, which means achieved 94 percent or above of 4,500 available points to in a rigorous judging process of Operations Check, Exterior, Interior, Mechanical and Chassis Judging.
-It is also won the NCRS Duntov Mark of Excellence Award, which is an even higher and rarer honor.
+The National Corvette Restorers Society (NCRS) has awarded this car “Top Flight” status, which means achieving 94 percent or above of 4,500 available points in a rigorous judging process of Operations Check, Exterior, Interior, Mechanical, and Chassis Judging.
+It also won the NCRS Duntov Mark of Excellence Award, which is an even higher and rarer honor.